-1. Antidegradation.
+- 1. Antidegradation.
 This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
-Although this Order does not allow for an increase in permitted flow, a reduced level of treatment, or any increase in effluent limitations relative to those in the previous order, the Order does allow the Discharger to increase flows to Renzel Marsh and Discharge Point No. 002 (with a commensurate decrease in discharge to Discharge Point 001) and authorizes the Discharger to blend up to 0.2 MGD of reverse osmosis concentrate from the planned Advanced Water Purification System with fully treated effluent prior to discharge, thus slightly increasing the concentration of the discharge.
-This increased volume of discharge to Renzel Marsh and the more concentrated discharge due to increased water recycling do not increase the mass of pollutants discharged, affect the level of treatment, or change the requirement for the discharge to meet waste discharge requirements that both ensure that pollution or nuisance will not occur and ensure the highest water quality consistent with the maximum benefit to the people of the state.
-Increased water recycling is consistent with the maximum benefit of the people of the state.

-- 2. Anti-backsliding.
-This Order complies with the anti-backsliding provisions of CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l), which generally require effluent limitations in a reissued permit to be as stringent as those in the previous permit.
-The requirements of this Order are at least as stringent as those in the previous order. - 3.
+Although this Order does not allow for an increase in permitted flow, during the wet season this Order no longer requires a turbidity limit of 10 NTU when TSS is below 20 mg/L. Although this may result in higher levels of turbidity in plant effluent during winter months, the approach ensures that the Discharger will maintain its current treatment performance for TSS.
+Any seasonal increase in turbidity will not degrade receiving water quality because the receiving water already has higher turbidity than plant effluent.
+This approach is consistent with regionwide efforts to reduce chemical use and with State Board Resolution No. 2013-0029 "Reducing Cost of Compliance While Protecting Water Quality." - 2.
+Anti-backsliding.
+This Order complies with the anti-backsliding provisions of CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l), which generally require effluent limitations in a reissued permit to be as stringent as those in the previous permit but allow backsliding in limited circumstances.
+Specifically, where circumstances have materially and substantially changed since the previous order that would justify backsliding, an effluent limitation may be relaxed.
+Here, the suspension of the turbidity limit during the winter season is permissible because the discharger has provided new data which demonstrate that the biology of the treatment pond changes in response to external environmental conditions, such as during the winter months when there are more single-cell algae that require more polymer addition to settle and reduce turbidity to meet the 10 NTU limit. - 3.
 Stringency of Requirements for Individual Pollutants.
 This Order contains both technology-based and WQBELs for individual pollutants.
 The technology-based requirements implement minimum, applicable federal technology-based requirements.
 In addition, this Order contains more stringent WQBELs as necessary to meet water quality standards.
 Collectively, this Order's restrictions on individual pollutants are no more stringent than required to implement CWA requirements.